-SEMINAR 12: DATA ANALYSIS IN QUALITATIVE AND QUANTITATIVE RESEARCH [Wednesday, 20 March - Claudia]
+SEMINAR 12: DATA ANALYSIS IN QUALITATIVE AND QUANTITATIVE RESEARCH [Thursday, 20 March]

-In this section, we will study the different methods for the analysis of data in qualitative and quantitative research.
-The types of data analysis include statistical analysis, thematic analysis, narrative analysis, content analysis, among others.
-The data gathered during the research process is examined and interpreted in accordance with the selected method/s and the objective/s of the research.
+In this section, we will outline the different methods for the analysis of data in qualitative and quantitative research.
+The types of data analysis include statistical analysis, thematic analysis, narrative analysis, and content analysis, among others.
+We will pay particular attention to thematic analysis.
 Qualitative analysis involves creating themes and codes, while quantitative analysis entails coding, tabulating, and creating a matrix.
-Computer programmes designed to analyse data will be illustrated briefly (N-VIVO for qualitative data analysis and SPSS for quantitative data analysis).
-Case studies will be used to outline the analysis of different types of data.
-Finally, the seminar explores the role of reflexive methodology in the analysis of social reality.
+Computer programmes designed to analyse data will be illustrated briefly (N-VIVO and Atlas-ti for qualitative data analysis, and SPSS for quantitative data analysis).
+Finally, case studies will be used to outline the analysis of different types of data.